Kansans drank contaminated water for years. The state didn’t tell them.

 “Nowhere is effective, timely, and stable communication more critical than in the area of public safety and emergency response.
 Whether it’s real-time medical response information or connecting the vast expanse of a massive wildfire, firefighters need to communicate quickly because every second counts,” the California Professional Firefighters (CPF) said in a statement on Thursday.

-The statement stressed that firefighters “cannot afford the added danger” of “unnecessary interferences” with “key communication resources,” especially while facing the “often unpredictable and uncontrollable” conditions created by the “new […]
+The statement stressed that firefighters “cannot afford the added danger” of “unnecessary interferences” with “key communication resources,” especially while facing the “often unpredictable and uncontrollable” conditions created by the “new normal” of […]

 Read the Full Article